mcdrc/blog.md/README.md

 version control, no tagging.
 Just content.

-This minimalist script is intended to support a scenario where Internet access is absent or intermittent, preventing the use of a web-based content management system such as Wordpress.
+This minimalist script is intended to support a scenario where Internet access is absent or intermittent, precluding the use of a web-based content management system such as Wordpress.
 In a collaborative setup, plain text files and images simply need to be dumped by users into a shared directory (by sneakernet or file-synchronization utility), and one machine in the network runs a cron job